JieFeng-cse/Stable-DDPG-for-voltage-control/README.md

 #status: train,test<br />
 #check points are available<br />

+# Real World Data
+The real world PV generation and load profile is available.
+The trajectory can be ploted with test_real_data.py The testing code creates a one-day trajectory (Sampling frequency 1 Hz).
+It will take a while to generate the plot.

 # Citation
 If you find our code helpful, please cite our paper! :)
+This paper will appear in Transactions on Control of Network Systems (TCNS) shortly.
 ````
 @misc{feng2022stability,
       title={Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control},